antonioribeiro/dev-box/docs/ConfigurePlaybook.md

 The host `devbox`, default for this playbook, was already added to all sections.

-# group_vars/all file
+## File: group_vars/all

-This file contains your personal info (usernames and passwords) for each software you will install and many configuration options:
+It contains your personal info (usernames and passwords) for each software you will install and many configuration options for packages:

 ```
 user_with_sudo_power: 'YOUR-BOX-MAIN-USERNAME'

-root_username: 'root' # root, if you have a different name for it, set it here

 mysql_root_username: $root_username
 mysql_root_password: 'PASSWORD'